fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 Note that
 1. we use custom properties to make it really easy to transition a different property than `transform` without writing repetitious CSS.
 2. we have a parent and child (`<div>` and `<span>` respectively in this example) and we avoid the accidental flicker which can occur when the mouse is close to an animatable element’s border by having the child be the _effect_ which animates when the _trigger_ (the parent) is hovered.

+## Animation versus transition

+If an animation needs to run on page load, or is more complex than a simple A to B state change, a CSS `animation` may be more appropriate than `transition`.

+Animations can
+- include intermediate steps in the move from initial to final state
+- loop infinitely
+- run automatically or be triggered
+- run forwards, in reverse, or alternate directions

 ## Performance